syuvasri26/hashcrack_web/README.md

 ## 📌 About the Project

-**HashCrack Pro** is a full-stack web application for password hash cracking, built using Python Flask (backend) and HTML/CSS/JavaScript (frontend).
+**HashCrack web** is a full-stack web application for password hash cracking, built using Python Flask (backend) and HTML/CSS/JavaScript (frontend).
 It features a hacker-themed dark dashboard, real-time live logs, multiple attack modes, and an export system — making it a professional-grade tool for security research and learning.

 This project was built as part of a **15-day Red Team Cybersecurity Internship** to demonstrate knowledge of hashing algorithms, dictionary/brute-force attacks, web development, and security concepts.